In this article

 To make a claim using the standard mileage rate, you’ll need to know the total number of business miles driven—making a mileage log a necessity.
 For example, if you and your employees drove a total of 15,000 business miles during the year, you would multiply 15,000 by $0.67 to calculate your mileage deduction: $10,050.

-When you use the actual expenses method to claim a deduction for business travel, you must first determine what percentage of the time you used a vehicle for business vs. personal use—again, requiring you to keep a mileage log.
+When you use the actual expenses method to claim a deduction for business mileage, you must first determine what percentage of the time you used a vehicle for business-related vs. personal use—again, requiring you to keep a mileage log.

-To calculate this percentage, you’ll need to know the total number of miles you drove during the year, as well as the number of miles you drove for business.
+To calculate this percentage, you’ll need to know the total number of miles driven during the year, as well as the number of miles driven for business.
 Then, you’ll divide the business mileage by the total mileage.

-For example, if you drove a total of 10,000 miles during the year, 2,000 of which were for business use, your business use percentage would be 20%—entitling you to deduct 20% of any vehicle costs incurred that year.
+For example, if you drove a total of 10,000 miles during the year, 2,000 of which were for business use, your business use percentage would be 20%.
+That means you can deduct 20% of the total vehicle expenses you incurred over the year, including fuel, maintenance, repairs, and depreciation.

-In order to deduct a business expense, the IRS requires you to keep adequate records to prove the accuracy and business necessity of the expense.
-To deduct mileage, the IRS specifically requires you to track the date, miles, address, and purpose of each business trip, as well as odometer readings for the beginning and end of the tax year.
+To claim tax deductions for business expenses, the IRS requires you to keep adequate records to prove the accuracy and business necessity of the expenses.
+To deduct mileage, the IRS specifically requires you to track the date, miles, address, and purpose of each business trip, as well as odometer readings for the beginning and end of the year.

-Here’s a more detailed breakdown of the information an acceptable mileage log must include:
+Here’s a more detailed breakdown of the information your mileage log must include:

 • Total annual mileage: How many miles you drove the vehicle over the course of the year for both business and personal use

-• Annual business mileage: How many miles you drove the vehicle for business use
+• Annual business mileage: How many miles you drove in the vehicle for business use specifically

-• Per-use business mileage: How many miles you drove the vehicle for each business trip
+• Per-use business mileage: How many miles you drove in the vehicle for each business trip or use

 • Date of use: On which days you used the vehicle for business travel

-• Purpose: The business purpose that made travel necessary
+• Purpose: The business purpose of the trip

-While not strictly required, supporting evidence of the business travel, such as communications or receipts, can be helpful if your business ever gets audited.
+While not strictly required, supporting evidence of the business travel, such as communications or related expense receipts, can be helpful if your business ever gets audited.

 What formats does the IRS accept for mileage logs?